k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 - **Stage 1**:

-  - Add a logic, requiring the entities - e.g. a DbCommand Actor that runs a SELECT statement on the CRM DB.
+  - Add a logic, requiring the entities - for example, a DbCommand Actor that runs a SELECT statement on the CRM DB.
 The Actor needs to return the list of the selected entity IDs.
   - Initialize the entities' number counter for execution - add the **InitRecordCount** TDM Actor (imported from the TDM Library).
   - Notes:
       - If the flow needs to get an array of parameters, it is recommended to define the input external parameter as a String and add a **Split** Actor to the flow in order to split the values by the delimiter and populate them into a String's array.